c4s4/neon/doc/reference.md

 Arguments:

 - try: steps to execute.
-- catch: executed if an error occurs.
+- catch: executed if an error occurs (optional).

 Examples:

-    # execute a system command and continue even if it fails
+    # execute a command and continue even if it fails
     - try:
       - "command-that-doesnt-exist"
+	- print: "Continue even if command fails"
+	# execute a command and print a message if it fails
+	- try:
+	  - "command-that-doesnt-exist"
 	  catch:
-     - print: "command failed!"
+	  - print: "There was an error!"

 Notes: